ethereum-optimism/optimism/specs/span-batches.md

 ### Batcher

-Instead of transforming L2 blocks into batches a channel, the blocks should be buffered to form a span-batch.
+Instead of transforming L2 blocks into batches, the blocks should be buffered to form a span-batch.

 Ideally the L2 blocks are buffered as block-inputs, to maximize the span of blocks covered by the span-batch: